 and water vapour.

-The inner parts of earth divided into four layers.
+The inner parts of the earth divided into four layers.
 They are crust, mantle, outer core and inner core.

 The outermost solid part is crust.
 It is divided into oceanic crust and continental crust.
 The Crust